-It's February and there have already been 13 officers shot to death
+There have been 17 officers shot to death in the first 10 weeks of this year

-(CNN)So far this year, 13 law enforcement officers across the United States have died after they were shot in the line of duty.
+(CNN)So far this year, 17 law enforcement officers across the United States have died after they were shot.

 Six of them died in just one week, said Craig Floyd with the National Law Enforcement Officers Memorial Fund.